-Function beats form in the utilitarian Renault Master Z.E. cab
+Function beats form in the utilitarian Renault Master E-TECH cab

 These instruments feature a big speedometer with a battery capacity meter to the left and an energy flow meter to the right.
 This has a needle which races from left to right, depending on whether you’re accelerating and using battery energy or braking and sending energy back into the pack.